 Dan has attended numerous medical and chiropractic presentations which have assisted him in better understanding medical issues pertaining to the cause of plaintiff’s injuries to crashes or falls.
 These presentations have also dealt with ways to rebut the defendant’s medical and chiropractic expert opinions.
 He has also attended several presentations on accident reconstruction given by experts in the field.
 These presentations have outlined the proper use of data obtained from vehicles and crash scenes in order to build a negligence case against defendants.

-Dan has been admitted to the New York State bar for over twenty years, and has served on the negligence committee of the Erie County Bar Association, and he is also admitted in the Federal District Court, Western District of New York, and has litigated several cases at the federal level.
+Dan has been admitted to the New York State bar for over twenty years.
+He is admitted in the Federal District Court, Western District of New York, and has litigated several cases at the federal level.
 He is a member of the legal fraternity, Phi Alpha Delta Waite Chapter.